MicrosoftDocs/fabric-docs/docs/enterprise/fabric-features.md

 ---
-title: Microsoft Fabric features
+title: Microsoft Fabric parity
 description: Learn which Fabric features are available to you depending on your subscription.
 The article lists features according to SKUs.
 author: KesemSharabi
 ms.author: kesharab
 ms.topic: concept
-ms.date: 04/14/2024
+ms.date: 05/21/2024
 ---

-# Microsoft Fabric features
+# Microsoft Fabric feature parity

 Microsoft Fabric is a cloud based platform with a rich set of features.
 The availability of these features depends on the subscription you have.
 This article lists a few key Fabric features according to [SKU](licenses.md#capacity-license) type.